-Our European operations are headquartered in Telford, United Kingdom in a leased facility encompassing approximately 135,000 square feet of office and manufacturing space.
-The lease for this facility expires in 2016.

-We also lease office space in Mosbach, Germany, Chambery, France and Novara, Italy for sales and customer service and technical support staff.
-We expect that the existing European production facilities will provide sufficient space for our European operations for the foreseeable future.
+Our European operations are headquartered in Telford, United Kingdom in a facility we own encompassing approximately 135,000 square feet of office and manufacturing space.
+We also lease office space in Mosbach, Germany; Le Bourget du Lac, France; and Novara, Italy for sales and customer service and technical support staff.